 F1 and F1B Goldendoodles alike, frequent grooming is an absolute necessity.
 We hope all you soon-to-be doodle parents are prepared, because the grooming aspect is no joke with these little jokesters!

-So…in a Battle Between an F1 vs F1B Goldendoodle, Who Wins?
+In the Battle Between an F1 vs F1B Goldendoodle, Who Wins?

-If you’re seriously considering bringing a Goldendoodle into the family because you heard that they “never shed”, or maybe you want a dog but allergies run in the family, then an F1B doodle will probably be your best bet.
+If you’re seriously considering bringing a Goldendoodle into the family because you heard that they “never shed”, or maybe you want a dog but allergies run in the family, then an F1B Goldendoodle will probably be your best bet.